Songonge/DataEngineering_Databricks/README_Databricks_Setup.md

 > The steps below are done in **Azure**.

 ## Step 1: Creating an Azure Account
 You should note that Databricks runs on Azure.
-This means that you should first create an account on Azure.
+This means that you should first create an Azure account.
 To do that, follow the link below:
 * https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account

 After creating your account, access the Azure Portal to manage your resources.